-6 Tips for Introducing Your Pup with Your Newborn
+6 Tips for Introducing Your Pup to Your Newborn

 Are you expecting, or do you have, a newborn baby in your house?
 Are you also a dog owner?
 If you answered yes to both of these questions, you may need some advice on how to introduce your pup and your baby.
 Having a newborn in the house might stir up some confusion, or even jealousy in your pup, and that isn’t good when starting a new family!